International financial institutions and post communist labour reform: a case of utopian liberalism?

 Full text is not in this repository.

 directly challenged by neo-liberal policy, thus creating a potential arena of contention.
 This paper examines the reality of the new IFI approach as it relates to labour reform in these states.
 Evidence is presented of continued avoidance of real or meaningful consultation between the IFIs and client states with labour unions.
 The authors utilise textual analysis of key IFI documents to present an argument which expresses the reforms of the IFIs as a utopian liberal effort to obscure their underlying continuing commitment to pro-business and anti-labour prescription.

-|Research Areas:||Business > Leadership, Work and Organisations
+|Research Areas:||A. > Business School > Leadership, Work and Organisations

 |Date Deposited:||10 Mar 2009 14:20|